25 Boeing Retirement FAQs

 Building a plan for family and generosity

-7. What investment options are available for Boeing VIP?
+5. What investment options are available for Boeing VIP?

 Boeing VIP offers a range of investment options, including mutual funds, target-date funds, and company stock.
 Employees can choose investments that align with their risk tolerance and retirement goals.
-(BCERP, on the other hand, does not involve individual investment choices, as benefits are determined by the plan's formula.)

-8. Does Boeing match contributions to VIP?
+7. Does Boeing match contributions to the VIP?

-9. What happens to my retirement funds if I leave Boeing before retirement?
+8. What happens to my retirement funds if I leave Boeing before retirement?

 If you leave Boeing before retirement age, you have several options for your retirement funds.
 You may choose to do any of the following: